Brainhack-Donostia/bhg2018/README.md

 * And finally, the *ipython notebooks* and the *datasets* you are going to use during MVPA tutorial are available [here](https://drive.google.com/open?id=12SH9N-FaNVmAQhW8hKDubWVInY8GpeFn).

 ### Day 3
-* The *dataset* for DTI session are available [here](https://drive.google.com/drive/folders/1du379mUZjVt1l5nePljCYSe7dCrS6LOc).
+* The *dataset* for DTI session is available [here](https://drive.google.com/drive/folders/1du379mUZjVt1l5nePljCYSe7dCrS6LOc).

 ## Venue
 The event will take place at [Basque Center on Cognition Brain and Language (BCBL)](https://www.google.es/maps/place/BCBL+-+Basque+Center+on+Cognition,+Brain+and+Language/@43.294269,-1.9882887,17z/data=!3m1!4b1!4m5!3m4!1s0xd51afe05db924a1:0xaa992e65461e64d7!8m2!3d43.294269!4d-1.9861), Donostia-San Sebastian, Spain.